vEnhance/1802/src/preface.typ

 - This book was not written in LaTeX!
   It was written in the recently released version of Typst 0.12, which is open source at #url("https://github.com/typst/typst").
-  I used NeoVim as an editor (rather than a web app).
+  I used NeoVim as an editor, doing everything locally rather than by web app.

   It was really nice being able to write math without having to constantly use the backslash key or the curly brace, and the compiler was much faster,